Antiques & Collectibles

 If I Die in a Combat Zone, Box Me Up & Ship Me Home

-Other editions available: Unknown Binding, Mass Market Paperback, Paperback, Unknown Binding, Mass Market Paperback, Paperback
+Other editions available: Unknown Binding, Paperback, Paperback, Paperback, Mass Market Paperback, MP3 CD, Paperback, Hardcover, Unknown Binding, Tankobon Hardcover, Paperback Shinsho, Mass Market Paperback, Audible Audio Edition

 Before writing his award-winning Going After Cacciato, Tim O'Brien gave us this searing, intensely personal account of his year as a foot soldier in Vietnam.
 The author takes us with him -- to experience combat from behind an infantryman's rifle, to walk the minefields of My Lai, to crawl into the ghostly tunnels, and to explore the ambiguities of manhood and morality in a war gone terribly wrong.
 Beautifully written and heartfelt, If I Die in a Combat Zone has been hailed as a masterwork of art in its genre.